bbauska/W3Cx-3of5/README.md

 <h4>About the autoplay attribute for general use</h4>
 <p>
 Do not abuse of the autoplay attribute.
-We talked earlier about mobile applications, but even on desktop applications it's usually a bad idea to use it (except for WebCams and for some animations with small video loops, without sound, or for sites like YouTube, with just videos).</p>
+We talked earlier about mobile applications, but even on desktop applications it's usually a bad idea to use it (except for WebCams and for some animations with small video loops, without sound, or for sites like YouTube, with just videos).

-<b>Best practice</b>: think twice before using the autoplay attribute, even for desktop applications.
+<b>Best practice</b>: think twice before using the autoplay attribute, even for desktop applications.</p>

 <h4>Attributes of the &lt;audio&gt; element</h4>
 <p>
-The attributes you can use with the <audio> element are a subset of those available for the <video> element.
+The attributes you can use with the &lt;audio&gt; element are a subset of those available for the <video> element.
 Except for the poster attribute, they are all recognized and have the expected meanings: </p>
 <ul>
 <li>src: source of an audio stream.</li>
 <li>controls: if this attribute is present, the browser displays its own controls for audio playback and volume.</li>